kananigit/iiab-menu-plugin/readme.md

 After selecting the menu items you want scroll to the bottom and click "Save Changes".

-# Note
-When you download the plugin from github it will rename the folder to "iiab-menu-plugin-master".
-Rename it back to just "iiab-menu-plugin" before you upload it to wordpress to avoid any issues.

 # Displaying the Menu Items In the front end

 Currently the plugin does not automatically display the menu items in the front page of your wordpress installation.
-I have to give the user an option to do that.
+I plan to give the user an option to do that in later versions.

 The plugin can display the menu items in any Wordpress page.
 Just create a new page and select "page-iiab-home" template.

 Visit the created page and you will see the selected iiab menu items.

+# The instructions below are for the old IIAB Menuing where you can also configure the box/home page.
+The plugin works just fine in the new Menuing system if you are just concerned about wordpress.

 # The plugin also creates a menuItems.json file that can be used in configuring the original iiab server homepage
 For now after you save the menu items selection in the plugin, it also creates a json file in /library/www/html/home